talon-one/TalonOne.cs/docs/ManagementApi.md

 > LoyaltyLedger GetLoyaltyPoints (string programID, string integrationID)

-get the Loyalty Ledger for this integrationID
+Get the Loyalty Ledger for this integrationID

-Get the Loyalty Ledger for this profile integration ID.
+Get the loyalty ledger for this profile integration ID.
+To get the `integrationId` of the profile, you can use the [Update customer session](/integration-api/#operation/updateCustomerSessionV2) or [Update customer profile](/integration-api/#operation/updateCustomerProfileV2) endpoints.

 ### Example